 Every time there is a difference between the binary expression of $a$ and the binary expression of $b$, $T$ checks that the difference between them is legal regarding the transition function of $M$ ---that may be encoded in the states of $T$ or may be given as a parameter.

-The transducer $T$ also have to check that $a$ and $b$ are not \enquote{phantom configurations} and that $j$ is not \enquote{too big}, i.e. does not represent a query on nodes that does not exists. \end{proof}
+The transducer $T$ also have to check that $a$ and $b$ are not \enquote{phantom configurations} and that $j$ is not \enquote{too big}, i.e. does not represent a query on vertices that does not exists. \end{proof}

 \begin{corollary} $\cc{co-NL} \subseteq \cc{\{NDPM\}}$ \end{corollary}